-The Rossoneri coach, who is believed to be on the brink of being sacked from San Siro on Monday, knows the club must turn its form around quickly.
+The Rossoneri coach, who is believed to be on the brink of being sacked from San Siro on Monday, knows the club must turn their form around quickly

 The Rossoneri raced into a two-goal lead inside the opening 13 minutes but four goals from 19-year-old Domenico Berardi secured a historic victory for Sassuolo, and Riccardo Montolivo's late consolation could not stop them sliding to a seventh defeat of the league campaign.

-The 18-time Serie A champion is currently 11th in the table, 30 points behind leader Juventus but more worryingly only six clear of the relegation zone, and under-fire Allegri is worried about the trajectory his team has taken this season.
+The 18-time Serie A champions are currently 11th in the table, 30 points behind leaders Juventus but more worryingly only six clear of the relegation zone, and under-fire Allegri is worried about the trajectory his team have taken this season.

 "Obviously our position in the table is frightening, but we have to bring a different tension and concentration at particular moments in the game.

 "The fact remains Milan should have a different position in the standings, for a series of reasons we do not, so we have to roll our sleeves up and work hard."